tokdaniel/daniel-08-14/QUESTIONS.md

 - The nested reduce calculation (delta diffing) could be moved into a web-worker.
 - I would start with handling the totals on the ui side :D
 - I would have tested my hooks as well
+- The semi-transparent bars which visually indicate the number of asks/bids

 ## 2. What would you have done differently if you knew this page was going to get thousands of views per second vs per week?